jlaurellax/data_science_portfolio.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 ```

-The mean cross-validated r-squared score from this is **0.923** which agian is higher than we saw for both Linear Regression & our Decision Tree.
+The mean cross-validated r-squared score from this is **0.923** which again is higher than we saw for both Linear Regression & our Decision Tree.

 <br>
 ##### Calculate Adjusted R-Squared